What’s going on at RPI?

 The biggest impact alumni can make is by refusing to donate to the Institute until this issue is resolved and the administration relinquishes their hold on our Union, and we urge you to withhold donations in a show of solidarity.
 Please join us in sending a clear message to Dr. Jackson and the Board of Trustees that usurping our student-run Rensselaer Union is unacceptable.

 For over a century, the students of Rensselaer Polytechnic Institute have run the Rensselaer Union, and it's a source of pride on campus as one of the few completely student-run unions in the country.
-Stripping away autonomy and independence from the Union will strip away much of RPI students' way of life.
+Stripping away student control from the Union will strip away much of RPI students' way of life.

 Most directly, the members of our 200 clubs, 46 sports, and countless students who use the Union as a study and meeting hub.
 But this failure of Institute governance in the cause of power consolidation undermines the faculty, academics, alumni contributions, and the credibility of the Institute.